-In Maine, all harvesters who catch 2,000 pounds or more Atlantic herring in any given week must possess an IVR Herring Harvester Permit on their Commercial Pelagic and Anadromous Fishing License issued by the Department of Marine Resources.
+In Maine, all harvesters who catch 2,000 pounds or more Atlantic herring in any given week must possess an interactive voice recording system (IVR) Herring Landing Permit on their Commercial Pelagic and Anadromous Fishing License issued by the Department of Marine Resources.
 In Maine waters, a harvester can only use purse seine or fixed gear to harvest herring.